ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

   - The third element, namely 'id\_filter', is an empty CBOR array.

-  If the Client wishes to receive all public keys of all group members, it encodes the 'get_pub_key' parameter as the CBOR simple value Null.
+  If the Client wishes to receive all public keys of all group members, it specifies the 'get_pub_key' parameter with value the CBOR simple value 'null' (0xf6).

   The CDDL definition {{RFC8610}} of 'get_pub_keys' is given in {{cddl-ex-getpubkeys}}, using as example encoding: node identifier encoded as a CBOR byte string; role identifier encoded as a CBOR text string, and combination of roles encoded as a CBOR array of roles.